barryclark/jekyll-now/_posts/2015-11-06-browser-music.md

 # Conclusion

 Am I going to keep using it?
 For now at least, yeah!
-I've been using it for about a week now and there hasn't been any major problems that have me running back to Chrome.
+I've been using it for about a week now and I haven't encountered any problems that have me running back to Chrome.
 The browser has only just released its beta and while there are sure to be some hiccups, it's already pretty polished.

 If you want to give it a go, it's available [here](https://vivaldi.com) on Windows, Mac and Linux.
 I've been using it on Ubuntu and so far it has been running smoothly.